 Human Current is passionate about spreading awareness of complex system science and systems thinking.
 We work very hard to share diverse and engaging content.
 We have published over 100 podcast episodes featuring a wide range of experts, practitioners, scientists, and enthusiasts from the complexity science community.
 We also repurpose many of our podcast interviews into videos, graphics, and blogs so we engage with a wider audience.
 We are currently writing a book about our podcast journey, including stories, anecdotes, and quotes from many of our amazing guests.

-We hope that our curiosity and you (our listener’s) knowledge will make this show an experiment we can all learn from.
+We hope that our curiosity and your (our listener’s) knowledge will make this show an experiment we can all learn from.
 Please share your experiences and knowledge of complexity with us at email@example.com and join us in casual conversations about complexity in the workplace and the world.
+Let’s work happy!

 Stacy Hale is a curious person.
 In her eternal quest for the not-boring, her mind goes places even the cat won't go.
 On any given day you can find her reading and writing behind a stack of books or up a tree--which isn't so different from her former career as a brand copywriter and journalist.
 Stacy is obsessed with complexity theory and the study of consciousness and human potential, concepts made all the more poignant with bad jokes and Prosecco.
 She loves her daughter, a certain man, and everything else that's interesting.